Disappearing debtors: Improving Your Chances of Successful Debt Recovery

 If you don’t manage to discover the address, then it’s still not over… That’s because you can still issue debt collection proceedings by serving documents on the debtor’s last known address.

-However, in such cases eventual debt collection enforcement can be problematic.
+However, in such cases eventual debt recovery enforcement can be problematic.
 Therefore you should definitely take a long-term view about recouping the money owed.

 Nevertheless, providing you obtain a County Court Judgment against the debtor, you can place a black mark on their credit record that could remain for six years.